 Can I bring my pet to the vet?

 Our team here at Anasazi Animal Clinic is able to take patients who are needing essential care during this time.
 We assure you that we are taking all precautions necessary by following the guidelines of the CDC in order to provide the care for all our patients and keep everyone we come into contact with and our employees safe.
 Please click here to read our COVID-19 Response Statement.
-If you have any questions for us regarding COVID-19 and pets, please contact us by phone at 480-426-8364, reach out online, or email us at firstname.lastname@example.org.
+If you have any questions for us regarding COVID-19 and pets, please contact us, or email us at firstname.lastname@example.org.